-- 10.236 A development of this scale (and development of the wider HS11 site) would have significant impacts requiring mitigation.
-The following planning obligations securing mitigation (and the benefits of the proposed development, where relevant to the balance of planning considerations) would need to be included in a Section 106 agreement: - 1) Affordable housing 55 affordable dwellings (30 affordable/social rent, 14 First Homes and 11 other intermediate) to be provided in perpetuity. - 2) Open space Off-site contribution of £558,138 to address shortfalls in specific open space typologies. - 3) On-site open space inspection fee £250. - 4) Education and child care Contributions of: i) £91,956 towards early years and childcare provision; ii) £1,414,708 towards a new two form entry primary school; and iii) £5,319 towards secondary provision. - 5) Off-site highway works Contributions of: i) £820,474 towards the Cooper Bridge highway improvement scheme; and ii) contribution towards future capacity improvements at the Bradley Bar roundabout. - 6) Sustainable transport Measures to encourage the use of sustainable modes of transport, including: i) a £141,685.50 contribution towards sustainable travel measures; ii) implementation of a Travel Plan; iii) £15,000 towards Travel Plan monitoring; and iv) a £92,000 contribution towards new bus stops and bus stop improvements. - 7) Air quality mitigation Damage cost contribution of £30.757. - 8) Biodiversity Contribution of £230,690 towards off-site measures to achieve biodiversity net gain. - 9) Odour Cessation of egg production at adjacent farm. - 10) Masterplanning No ransom scenario to be created at junction of spine road and Shepherds Thorn Lane.
+10.247 A development of this scale (and development of the wider HS11 site) would have significant impacts requiring mitigation.
+The following planning obligations securing mitigation (and the benefits of the proposed development, where relevant to the balance of planning considerations) would need to be included in a Section 106 agreement:

+1) Affordable housing - 55 affordable dwellings (30 affordable/social rent, 14 First Homes and 11 other intermediate) to be provided in perpetuity.

+2) Open space - Off-site contribution of £558,138 to address shortfalls in specific open space typologies.

+3) On-site open space inspection fee - £250.

+4) Education and child care - Contributions of: i) $\pounds$ 91,956 towards early years and childcare provision; ii) $\pounds$ 1,414,708 towards a new two form entry primary school; and iii) $\pounds$ 473,391 towards secondary provision.

+5) Off-site highway works - Contributions of: i) £820,474 towards the Cooper Bridge highway improvement scheme; and ii) £287,950 towards future capacity improvements at the Bradley Bar roundabout.

+6) Sustainable transport - Measures to encourage the use of sustainable modes of transport, including: i) a £141,685.50 contribution towards sustainable travel measures; ii) implementation of a Travel Plan; iii) £15,000 towards Travel Plan monitoring; and iv) a £92,000 contribution towards new bus stops and bus stop improvements.

+7) Air quality mitigation - Damage cost contribution of £30,757.

+8) Biodiversity - Contribution of £230,690 towards off-site measures to achieve biodiversity net gain.

+9) Odour - Cessation of egg production at adjacent farm.

+10) Masterplanning - No ransom scenario to be created at junction of spine road and Shepherds Thorn Lane.